An unidentified man could be going to jail for graphically sexually assaulting a dog in Qualicum Beach in May 2023. (Ian Holmes/NanaimoNewsNOW)

 The amount of substances the offender claimed to have consumed during the late August assessment was not consistent with a person behaving “cooperative” and “coherent” on scene as described by Oceanside RCMP.

-Ritzker noted his client told the psychologist he started drinking at 6 a.m. during the day of the offence and he didn’t remember what happened.
+Ritzker noted his client told the psychologist he started drinking at 6 a.m. during the day of the offence and he didn’t remember what happened, which contradicted what the offender told his then wife and police on scene.

-The psychological assessment had little to go in terms of unearthing the reasons behind the graphic invasion of a pet dog.
+The psychological assessment had little to go in terms of unearthing the reasons why a family dog was so graphicly invaded.

 The assessment found the offender had a moderate and mixed presentation of bipolar disorder, panic disorder, and both alcohol and hallucinogen disorders listed as in sustained remission.